-Over 5,000 teenagers lose their lives each year across the country in traffic accidents.
-This staggering number of fatalities can be reduced through the efforts of B.R.A.K.E.S. and its Teen Pro-Active Driving Course.
+Over 5,000 teenagers lose their lives each year across the country in traffic collisions.
+This staggering number of fatalities can be reduced through the efforts of B.R.A.K.E.S. and its Teen Pro-Active Driving Curriculum.

 Here are many of the questions B.R.A.K.E.S. receives from those wanting to learn more about this unique and effective program: